 If you have instructed your dog and for some reason he doesn’t act, firstly you probably need more practice.
 This being reality, however, new eventualities crop up all the time and we can get quite impatient to advance to bigger and bigger distractions.
 At this point, you may need to use the lead to steer your dog out of trouble, move him away from a tempting fox-poo roll, or simply break his eye contact with an approaching, staring dog.
 Nevertheless, you are only using the lead to back up your previous instructions.
 Back away, call your dog, and if he doesn’t follow you, steer him closer.

 This is not the best nor the first option, but it can sometimes be the only one.
 If you need to move your dog around, keep your hands low and try to steer the dog in a circling movement away from his intended target.
 Never lift the lead as this can result in you ‘lifting’ the dog, very uncomfortable for him and for you.
 Keep the lead coming from the side of his neck, or step to the side yourself.
 It is so much easier and gentler if you steer your dog in a way that just helps him to turn steadily towards you.

 If you’re a trainer in class, take a look at your handlers.
 Have they got the above sequence the wrong way round?
 If so, start teaching them to think about the order in which they are operating.

 And whilst walking your dog, work out what you do first.
 If it is that twitchy lead hand, stop yourself!
 Your dog will thank you for it.

 Are you struggling with your dog pulling on lead?
-Download my easy and effective training guide below!
+Download my easy and effective training manual below!